 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences, or as a result of trauma to the face.
 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.

-If you are a candidate for corrective jaw surgery Dr. Albanese, Dr. Edmunds, Dr. Blount or Dr. Theberge will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery Dr. Albanese, Dr. Edmunds, Dr. Blount, Dr. Theberge or Dr. Spink will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.